 In 2013, 45 per cent of the UK’s diesel needs was already being met by foreign supplies (whereas we remain net exporters of petrol).
 Our growing dependence on imports is partly down to the closure of refineries.
 In 2009 there were nine major refineries in the UK.
 Today there are six and a number of these have been or are up for sale.
 The imbalance is also due to some of the older refineries being configured to produce petrol rather than diesel.
 Retrofitting them to produce more diesel is hugely expensive and often not commercially viable.

-The above relates to current consumption patterns but how recent changes in the purchase of new vehicles – in January 2018, sales of new diesel cars were down by 25 per cent compared to sales of diesel cars in January 2017 – will effect these patterns remains to be seen.
+The above report was written in 2015 and relates to current consumption patterns.
+How recent changes in the purchase of new vehicles – there was a sharp decline in the number of diesel cars being registered for the first time in 2017, down 17 per cent compared to 2016 and down 33 per cent in the first 3 months of 2018 as compared to the first three months of 2017 – will effect these patterns remains to be seen.

 A10) Over the last forty years, the number of filling stations in the UK has reduced from over 30,000 in 1970 to 8,476 at the end of 2016.